MLS odds, schedule, TV, stream info - 2021 season

-Major League Soccer’s 26th season is set to kick off this weekend, as defending MLS champions Columbus Crew begin their title defense with a typically deep chasing pack hot on their heels.
+Major League Soccer’s 26th season is officially, as defending MLS champions Columbus Crew forge their title defense with a typically deep chasing pack hot on their heels.

 [ MORE: MLS schedule & scoreboard ]

-The 2021 regular season officially kicks off this Friday, April 16, and is set to conclude with Decision Day on Nov.
+The 2021 regular season officially kicked off last Friday, April 16, and is set to conclude with Decision Day on Nov.
 7. MLS Cup 2021 is currently scheduled for Saturday, Dec.
 11.

 How to watch MLS